malerba118/react-use-database/README.md

 ```js
 const TodosComponent = (props) => {
   let db = useDB();

   let todos = db.executeStoredQuery('ALL_TODOS');

   return (
     <JSON data={todos} />
   )
 }
 ```

-## `entities`
+### `entities`

 The root data object from the entity store.
 Useful to listen to state changes.
 Could be used to persist parts of state to local storage or to implement undo/redo features.
-Entities save to local storage could be used to hydrate the store via createDB's defaultEntities option.
+Entities saved to local storage could be used to hydrate the store via createDB's defaultEntities option.

 ### Usage